2017 Golden Globes: Everything You Need To Know

 Who’s Hosting?

-The host for the 2017 Golden Globes is Jimmy Fallon, of Saturday Night Live, and The Tonight Show fame, as well as his impressive lip synching chops.
-Fallon was chosen specifically by NBC Entertainment chairman Robert Greenblatt who said this about his choice:
+The host for the 2017 Golden Globes is Jimmy Fallon, of Saturday Night Live and The Tonight Show fame as well as his impressive lip syncing chops.
+Fallon was chosen specifically by NBC Entertainment chairman Robert Greenblatt.

 “This is the most spontaneous and uninhibited award show on television, and Jimmy’s playful, disarming comedic brilliance makes him the ideal host to enhance and elevate the sense of fun and irreverence that’s made the Golden Globes one of the premier events of the entire broadcast year”